 In a photoshoot for British Vogue for a 1947 issue, famed photographer Norman Parkinson took his wife, and favourite muse, Wenda to the train station for a feature Vogue would title “The Iron Road.”
 Wearing an Aquascutum coat, Wenda sits on a GWR (Great Western Railway) bench as the train arrives.
 The inspiration behind this image comes from the 1945 David Lean film, Brief Encounter.

-Wenda and Norman were married shortly before this photo was taken and is now part of the
+Wenda and Norman married four years after this photo was taken and is now part of the

 permanent collection of the National Portrait Gallery.